Tulum Ruins

 One of the most unique features of the Tulum Mayan Ruins is the public beach access directly on the site.

-If you plan to swim, be sure to bring a bathing suit, towel, and biodegradable sunscreen.
+If you do plan to swim, be sure to bring a bathing suit, towel, biodegradable sunscreen, and extra money for the entrance fee.

 πŸ‘‰ I personally use and recommend Sun Bum biodegradable sunscreen, which is reef-friendly, vegan, and cruelty-free.